Preventing Falls and Caring for Someone at Risk of Falling

 The Staying Independent Checklist is a tool that can be used by older adults, health care providers or caregivers to assess an adult’s risk for falls in the home.
 Users answer “Yes”/”No” to a list of statements and are given a score based on their response.
 The total score is tallied up in a format that you can print and discuss with your doctor or health care provider.

 Closing the Gap Healthcare is a healthcare service provider, offering home care and clinic-based healthcare services throughout Ontario and Nova Scotia.
 They operate 11 physiotherapy clinics and 4 nursing clinics throughout Ontario.
-We also work in schools, retirement homes, long-term care facilities, hospitals, and throughout the community.
-Take a look at their guide on fall prevention for seniors and caregivers:
+They also work in schools, retirement homes, long-term care facilities, hospitals, and throughout the community.
+Take a look at their guide on fall prevention for seniors and caregivers.

-You can prevent falls by making the needed adjustments to your home and lifestyle, and by making sure you eat well, stay fit, and use whatever devices will facilitate your daily life while keeping you safe.
+You can prevent falls by making the needed adjustments to your care recipient’s home and lifestyle, and by making sure they eat well, stay fit, and use whatever devices to facilitate their daily life while keeping them safe.
+Learn more on falls prevention from Public Health Agency of Canada.

 What to do after a fall?
 This resource was created by the Government of Canada.
 The webpage provides instructions on how to get up from a fall, what to do if you cannot get up from a fall and if you are a witness to someone who has fallen.

-Find out more about preventing injury in seniors, preventing falls in children, home safety and more injury prevention information and resources.
+Find out more from Parachute, Canada’s leader in injury prevention, about preventing injury in seniors, preventing falls in children, home safety and more injury prevention information and resources.

 The Canadian Fall Prevention Curriculum offers resources and information that is intended for health professionals, and some of their resources and links may also be useful to a family member, friend or other person providing care.

 The Canadian Frailty Network’s mandate is to improve care for older adults living with frailty and support their families and caregivers.
-We will do this by increasing recognition and assessment of frailty, increasing evidence for decision making, advancing evidence-based changes to care, educating the next generation of care providers, and by engaging with older adults and caregivers.
+They will do this by increasing recognition and assessment of frailty, increasing evidence for decision making, advancing evidence-based changes to care, educating the next generation of care providers, and by engaging with older adults and caregivers.
+Learn more about avoiding falls.

 Safe for Elders, Safe for All is an initiative supported by the Nlaka’pamux Nation Tribal Council, Fraser Thompson Indian Services Society, Fraser and Interior Health Authorities, and 5 First Nation communities within the Fraser Canyon.
 Some of these resources may be useful to Indigenous caregivers and communities in Ontario.